 We’ve added more details on Instagram’s safety and security features, as well as tips from ReachOut to start conversations with teens related to mental health and the importance of managing their time online.

 As part of creating this updated guide, Reach Out also commissioned new research to understand what parents are thinking about when supporting their teens online.
-The research by ReachOut found 36% of parents feel unsure about the role they can play in keeping their teens safe on social media and 40% of parents said they need more support to understand social media in order to talk to their teen about it.
+The research by ReachOut found that 36% of parents feel unsure about the role they can play in keeping their teens safe on social media and 40% of parents said they need more support to understand social media in order to talk to their teens about it.

 The Parents’ Guide to Instagram will respond to some of the concerns voiced by parents and be a powerful resource for Australian parents, carers, and teachers as they guide teens safely through their social media experience, and it’s available to be downloaded today for free on ReachOut’s website or at www.reachout.com/ParentsGuidetoInsta.

-Thank you to Reach Out for their continued partnership and working together to support Australian families to have a safe and positive experience online.
+Thank you to Reach Out for their continued partnership and for working together to support Australian families to have a safe and positive experience online.